 1. Avoid peak season skiing in New Zealand and Australia

-2. Book cheap hotels (and more expensive ones) well ahead
+2. Book hotels well ahead

 3. Plan to ski or snowboard mid-week

-It can also be easier to find hotel rooms in very popular resorts.
-In Australia, for example, Thredbo accommodation and Perisher Blue accommodation is easier to find if you stay midweek, while in New Zealand, Coronet Peak accommodation is usually easier to find midweek too.
+It can also be easier to find hotel rooms in very popular resorts when you don’t have to compete with weekend crowds.
+In Australia, for example, prime Thredbo accommodation and Perisher accommodation is easier to find if you stay midweek, while in New Zealand, Coronet Peak accommodation is less in demand during weekdays, too.

 4. Choose your ski resort wisely